- Anyone can provide feedback or raise issues of concern about a supported residential service (SRS)

 Before making a complaint, confirm that the service is a registered SRS by using the Register of currently registered and operating supported residential services.
 Contact details to provide feedback about other accommodation models can be found below.

 SRS must take reasonable steps to ensure that a resident is not adversely affected because they make a complaint or someone else makes a complaint on their behalf.
 Residents should also not be unfairly treated if they choose to speak to an authorised officer or community visitor.
+Complaints can be made anonymously.

 Complaints to the SRS proprietor or manager

-When possible, residents should raise concerns with the SRS first.
+When possible, residents should raise their concerns with the SRS first.
 SRS must have a complaints system that explains the procedures for receiving and responding to complaints made by or on behalf of a resident.
 This includes appointing a staff member as a complaints officer who is regularly available to receive and deal with complaints about any aspect of the operation or service at the SRS.

 The SRS's complaints system must: